Dodgers clinch postseason berth in 8-4 win over D-backs

 The Dodgers made Weaver work.
 He needed 72 pitches to get through three innings.
 The right-hander gave up four runs and five hits in four innings, struck out four and walked one.

+“We didn’t help him out on defense, he didn’t help himself out,” D-backs manager Torey Lovullo.
+“The long innings added to the equation of what I see is unacceptable defensive play.”

 Smith’s 24th homer in the sixth extended the lead to 6-1.
 Trea Turner’s RBI double in the first scored Muncy, who doubled.
+Turner hit his 22nd homer in the fifth.

 After Arizona closed to 6-4 in the seventh, the Dodgers answered with two runs in the bottom of the inning.
 Muncy and Trea Turner drew consecutive walks by Brett de Geus.
 Seager singled and Justin Turner and Smith had sacrifice flies.